 A few years ago, Ed and his wife were introduced to the game of Golf.
 It was an instant attraction, and ever since they try to get out on the course as much as they can.
 While Ed admits to having absolutely no aspiration of making it to the PGA, he thoroughly enjoys improving his game.
 He also enjoys watching sports, especially soccer, hockey, and baseball.
-Ed is also musically talented (guitar and percussion) and he and his family I can be found singing their hearts out playing karaoke in the living room.
+Ed is also musically talented (guitar and percussion) and he and his family can be found singing their hearts out playing karaoke in the living room.

 Outreach and Spiritual Care Activities

-Rev Ed’s time is split as a Church Administrator for CSMC and as an on-call chaplain for the Queensway Carleton Hospital in Ottawa.
-Father Ed was recently affirmed as an ordained priest with the United Free Catholic Church and continues to broadening his ministry in this denomination.
+Rev. Ed’s time is split as a Church Administrator for CSMC and as an on-call chaplain for the Queensway Carleton Hospital in Ottawa.
+Father Ed was recently affirmed as an ordained priest with the United Free Catholic Church and continues to broaden his ministry in this denomination.
 He feels honoured and fortunate to minister every single day, allowing him the opportunity to be a positive impact in someone’s life in some way.